jmagman/flutter-wiki/Deferred-Components.md

 ### Overview

-Advanced developers and those in China may wish to bypass the use of the Play store as the distribution method for deferred components.
 The Flutter embedder allows custom implementations that handle customer-unique download and unpacking of deferred components while still allowing access to the core Dart callbacks that register a loading unit with the Dart runtime.
 This process is far more involved than the default play store version.

 To implement a custom deferred components system, the following major pieces will be required: